Philonous/nix-exposition/README.md

 expression` (a piece of Nix code) describing a `derivation`.

 Then you tell Nix to `evaluate` that expression.
-Nix will put all the files the expression refers to into the Nix store, replacing the paths in the expression by the store path.
+Nix will put all the files the expression refers to into the store, replacing the paths in the expression by the store path.
 It then produces a `derivation`.
 In the derivation, all dynamic constructs are resolved and evaluated and references to local files, urls etc. are replaced by store path, so it is truly static that produces predictable